 Our conservation policies revolve around the idea that the georeserve is meant as a sanctuary and home for animal and plant life in the Philippines.
 Appropriately, as visitors, we must treat the area with respect and conscientiousness.
 This applies for the entire area – the trail, the parking zones, and all areas fronting and within the georeserve from Kilometer 45 – 48.

 This said, please ensure that plastic packaging and all loose objects such as cameras, sunglasses, etc. are secured and will not fall off.

 Bringing in of smoking paraphernalia falls under this and is also disallowed.
 Smoking instruments (lighters, cigars, cigarettes, etc.) are to be surrendered at the georeserve entrance, or be kept in the car.

-- Noise is not permitted as these may post strain on the area’s wildlife and be disruptive for other guests.
+These may post strain on the area’s wildlife and be disruptive for other guests.

 This may include monitor lizards, snakes, civet cats, cloud rats, and monkeys, among others.
 Picking up of flowers, rocks, and other specimens are likewise prohibited.
 All of these are here for everyone to enjoy.
 Ensure that permission is sought from the management should this be necessary.

+When going on the trails, always listen and follow the safety instructions that will be shared by park rangers.
 The management has the responsibility, and reserves the right to deny access and impose penalties for failure of compliance to the policies above.
 Please take note that a penalty of PHP 3,000.00 applies for first non-compliance to littering, smoking, and picking/collection of animals, plants, and rocks policies.